 Step 2: Line manager to complete the on-line eyesight request form

-The head of department/manager should complete the eyesight request form confirming the employee is a VDU User (as defined above).
-A HS5 number must be obtained from faculty finance managers or department finance officer.
+The Head of Department/Manager should complete the eyesight request form confirming the staff member is a DSE user (as defined above).
+A HS5 number must be obtained from Faculty finance managers or department finance officer prior to completion of the eyesight request form.
 The appropriate cost code must also be provided.

 Step 3: Specsavers voucher

-Should they wish to upgrade to more expensive frame, lenses or varifocals this may be done at their own expense.
+Should they wish to upgrade to more expensive frames, lenses or varifocals this may be done at their own expense.
 Please note this scheme does not include the provision of contact lenses.

-Some staff may already receive a free eye test (for example if they are over 60 or a glaucoma sufferer) but this does not exclude them from receiving a contribution from the University towards your spectacles should they require them specifically for computer use.
+Some staff may already receive a free eye test (for example if they are over 60 or a glaucoma sufferer) but this does not exclude them from receiving a contribution from the University towards their spectacles should they require them specifically for DSE use.

 Step 4: Retests or special requirements

-The employee will be notified by Specsavers when a retest of his/her eyesight is required; usually this is every two years.
-He/she will need to contact his/her line manager to start the process again and complete the on-line form.
+The staff member will be notified by Specsavers when a retest is required - usually this is every two years.
+The staff member will need to contact his/her line manager to complete a new on-line eyesight request form.

-If an employee needs an early eye sight test for health reasons or has any other special requirements regarding his/her vision please contact occupational health.
+If a staff member needs an early eye sight test for health reasons or has any other special requirements regarding his/her vision please contact Occupational Health.

 Step 5: Costs

-The University has a contract with Specsavers for eyesight tests and therefore we are unable to reimburse the costs should you choose to go elsewhere.
-All costs incurred in the above procedure will be charged to the employing department.
+The University has a contract with Specsavers for eyesight tests and therefore we are unable to reimburse the costs should they choose to go elsewhere.
+All costs incurred in the above procedure will be charged to Central Services.

-Please contact health and safety is you have a further questions on Ext 3075
+Please contact Health and Safety if you have any further questions on Ext 3075